Lifecycle Events

 Marriage

 Marriage in our Jewish tradition is the act of elevating a relationship to sacred status; our Hebrew work for weddings, Kiddushin, means “to make holy”.
 At Temple Rodef Sholom, we are delighted to work with couples towards that special ceremony where they mark their lives together as sacred through our wedding rituals.
 We relish the opportunities to develop lasting relationships with couples, and approach preparing for a wedding ceremony with that goal in mind.
-While the rituals of Jewish marriage have deep roots, no two wedding ceremonies at look alike.
+While the rituals of Jewish marriage have deep roots, no two wedding ceremonies look alike.

 Conversion